The History of Topiary

 Another revival came in the 1830’s when such gardens as “Mon Plaisir” in the grounds of Elvaston Caste in Derbyshire were laid out as by now many people had begun to tire of landscape expanses.
 The Victorians developed topiary, as they did all other aspects of garden design and machinery and of course it continued to thrive in the Twentieth Century with the efforts of Major Lawrence Johnston at Hidcote Manor in Gloucestershire, Vita Sackville West at Sissinghurst Castle in Kent and many others.

-Today topiary is thriving, in some small part due to the “Topiary in the United Kingdom” website,
+Today topiary is thriving, in some very small part due to the “Topiary in the United Kingdom” website,

 …and long may it remain.